 2. Using a T-40 torx wrench, remove the cap screws securing the differential cover.
-Account for and make note of the ID tag location for assembling purposes.

 3. Using a plastic mallet, tap lightly to remove the differential cover.
 Account for an O-ring.

 ■NOTE: If the cover is difficult to remove, pry on the cover in more than one recessed location.